 Catlow proved to be quite a promoter and his natural talent for filling seats made the Catlow Theater one of the main attractions for Chicago's expanding Northwest Suburban area.
 One of the last live acts to appear on the Catlow's stage in 1933 was world famous fan dancer Sally Rand, fresh from her appearance at the Chicago World's Fair.

-The movie business was advancing rapidly and by the early 1930's, Catlow had completely abandoned vaudeville and The Catlow Theater became a full-fledged movie house.
-Catlow stayed in pace with the developing film industry over the years by adding the largest Cinemascope screen in the area in addition to stereo sound as they became available to the industry.
-The downside to installing such a large screen was that it overlapped the stage area rendering it unusable forv staged events from then on.
+The movie business was advancing rapidly and by the early 1930's, Catlow had completely abandoned vaudeville and became a full-fledged movie house.
+Catlow stayed in pace with the developing film industry over the years by adding the largest Cinemascope screen in the area in addition to stereo sound as they became available.
+The downside to installing such a large screen was that it overlapped the stage area rendering it unusable from then on.
 The upside was that Cinemascope and the other large screen formats filled seats in theaters across the nation.

 In January of 1964, Wright decided to retire from the movie business and turned control of the theater over to Ed Skehan.
 Skehan had previously worked as an usher in Chicago, a booking agent for Columbia Pictures and as a film booker for Wright Catlow.
 In May of 1964, Skehan bought the theater from Catlow and he continued to operate it quite successfully.
 Skehan's biggest competition at the time was television.
 Nevertheless, the Catlow survived by showing major film releases at reasonable prices.

-However, the most important change was offering Catlow customers the best of both worlds by combining inexpensive movie entertaiment with a top quality meal from Boloney's... all under the same roof.
-That established the Catlow as one of the nation's first dine-in type movie theaters as early as 1988.
+Next up, the equipment needed to be modernized.
+The platter system was replaced with a new setup and a Dolby Stereo Cinema Processor with SR Surround and Dolby digital capabilities was added to the sound system.
+New JBL stage speakers were installed for the left, center and right channels.
+In November of 1996, the theater interior and both lobbies were repainted, major structural repairs were completed and new JBL surround speakers were installed.
+However, the most important change was offering Catlow customers the best of both worlds by combining inexpensive movie entertainment with a top quality meal from Boloney's... all under the same roof.
+That established the Catlow as the nation's first dine-in type movie theaters as early as 1988.

 Here are a few more Catlow highlights: